 Discovering you are pregnant can create feelings of fear, joy, excitement, uncertainty, or anger.
 You may be confused about your future and your baby’s future.
 At FamilyCore, we understand that it takes time to sort out your feelings and make the best decision for you and your baby.
-Through the Single Expectant Parent program, our caring staff can help as you explore your options.
+Through the Birth Parent Services program, our caring staff can help as you explore your options.
 We can help you understand the adoption process and prepare you for the emotions associated with your decision, both now and in the future.

 Adoption is a decision made by many parents out of deep love for their child.
 It can be a confusing process, so we have answered some commonly asked questions to help families get started.